ligolang/CMTAT-Ligo/README.md

 The *Authorizations* module also provides a function (`hasRole`) to verify if a given user has a given role .

+Attention !
+Specifically for Multi asset configuration,
+- MINTER, BURNER, RULER roles are specific to a `token_id`
+- PAUSER, SNAPSHOOTER, VALIDATOR roles are global (not related to a specific `token_id`).
+- the RULER role allows to grant/revoke role only on the same `token_id`.

 ### Validation

 The *Validation* module provides an external mecanism to authorize/unauthorize transfer of asset.